dacioromero/dacio.dev/content/posts/python-memory-mangement/index.md

 You can see that with more than **4 million nodes** the size of both empty dictionaries and empty lists can add up *incredibly* quickly.

+> You should only create data structures when they're being used.

 ## Use Smaller Types

 You might fall into the pattern of reusing one datatype multiple times because it worked like a dictionary.

-Nested dictionaries are incredibly useful, but what if the keys are incredibly similar?
+> Nested dictionaries are common, but what if the keys are predictable?

-In our phone number problem, I realized that there were only going to be 11 characters that would matter as those being "+1234567890", so why should I use a data structure optimized for arbitrary keys?
+In our phone number problem, I realized that there were only going to be 11 characters "+1234567890", so why should I use a data structure optimized for arbitrary keys?

-I changed the init method to look somewhat like the following.
+I decided it would be worth it to create a "mapper" that converts a character into an index in a list.

 ```python
 def __init__(self, keys = None, items = None, _value = None, _mapper =  None):